oluseyesabur/scikit-learn-videos/README.md

 Here are the topics I covered:

-1. Model building in scikit-learn (refresher)
+1. Model building in scikit-learn (refresher).
-2. Representing text as numerical data
+2. Representing text as numerical data.
-3. Reading a text-based dataset into pandas
+3. Reading a text-based dataset into pandas.
-4. Vectorizing our dataset
+4. Vectorizing our dataset.
-5. Building and evaluating a model
+5. Building and evaluating a model.
-6. Comparing models
+6. Comparing models.
-7. Examining a model for further insight
+7. Examining a model for further insight.
-8. Practicing this workflow on another dataset
+8. Practicing this workflow on another dataset.
-9. Tuning the vectorizer (discussion)
+9. Tuning the vectorizer (discussion).

 Visit this [GitHub repository](https://github.com/justmarkham/pycon-2016-tutorial) to access the tutorial notebooks and many other recommended resources.